 - The website has a number of pages sharing the same title or only with minor variations

 - The title is being stuffed with keywords making it less useful for searchers

 - The page might include a title that is unncessarily long and heard to read

 If your pages fall into any of the above cases, fixing them could help reduce the chances of page title rewrites.
-But at the end of the day, it is at the complete discretion of Google, to display the title you’ve provided.
+But at the end of the day, it is at the complete discretion of Google to display the title you’ve provided.

-And, that’s it!
+That’s it!
 We hope the article was helpful in understanding why Google might not be showing your title or meta description.
 If you still have any questions, please feel free to reach our support team directly from here, and we’re always here to help.